 - Société de gestion des huiles usagées (SOGHU)

-- New Brunswick Used Oil Management Association (SOGHUOMA NB)
+- Atlantic Used Oil Management Association – New Brunswick (UOMA NB)

 - Atlantic Used Oil Management Association – Prince Edward Island (UOMA PE)

 - Atlantic Used Oil Management Association – Newfoundland and Labrador (UOMA NL)

 - Atlantic Used Oil Management Association – Nova Scotia (UOMA NS)